nhtua/koa-starter-kit/README.md

 # Koa Starter Kit

-Koa Starter Kit (KSK) is a basic setup template for the quick starting with Koa2.
+Koa Starter Kit (KSK) is a basic boilerplate for the quick starting with Koa2.
 It was written in ES6 with a little messily primitive Javascript syntax that helps you get started building NodeJS API easier than ever.

 KSK includes some lovely common setup: